KyleBlankRollins/meowzer/docs/src/content/docs/getting-started/quick-start.md

 **Check:**

 1. Did you call `await meowzer.init()`?
-2. Did you call `cat.place(container)`?
-3. Is the container visible in the DOM?
+2. Is your container visible in the DOM?
-4. Check browser console for errors
+3. Check browser console for errors

 ### Cat Wanders Off Screen